Summer Family Fun in Vancouver in July

-July has nearly arrived – and it seems the summer weather has come with it.
+July is practically here – and it seems the summer weather has come with it.
 Vancouverites are accustomed to a grey, wet spring but this year brought more than the average, leaving plenty of folks ready to get out and about and have some fun.
 With the sunshine here at last, and school out for the summer break, it’s an ideal time to check out some of the fun happening around the region, from festivals to fairs, shows to markets.
-These are some great events in and around Vancouver in July:
+Kicking it all off with Canada Day fun and fireworks, these are some great events in and around Vancouver in July:

 Events & Fun Things to Do in and Around Vancouver in July